 This simple combination makes Reddit the perfect platform for finding trending content since (at least on active subreddits) only content that is trending at that exact moment in time will be visible to you.

 So how do you use Reddit properly?

-Alternatively, you can view all the subs you’re subscribed to, and unsubscribe from irrelevant ones much more quickly on this page.
+Alternatively, you can view all the subs you’re subscribed to, unsubscribe from irrelevant ones much more quickly, and search for new ones on the subreddits page.

 Bonus tip: It’s not only content submissions that are subjected to a voting system.
 Comments are voted on, too, and are organized by default in accordance with the results of this system (you can, of course, change the order to view the comments chronologically).